Chainfire/kotlin-js-threads/README.md

 ### How the basics apply to this library

-This library attempts abstract workers away into the `Thread<Args, Result>` class.
+This library attempts to abstract workers away into the `Thread<Args, Result>` class and its subclasses.

 Under the hood, it attemps to determine which scripts are needed, and loads these and itself into the worker thread (which scripts to load can be